yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >[!note] 背景与观点（Context & Claim）
 >
->The issue of **the rapid development of Artificial Intelligence (AI)** has become a major point of discussion recently, reflecting a significant trend in our society and technology.
+>The issue of **Artificial Intelligence (AI) getting better and better** has become a major point of discussion recently, reflecting a significant trend in our society and technology.
 >
 >This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
->After careful consideration, I believe that **AI is a powerful double-edged sword, and its development must be managed with great responsibility to maximize its benefits while actively mitigating its significant societal and ethical risks.**
+>After careful consideration, I believe that **AI has both good and bad sides, and we need to be very careful about how we use it to get the benefits while avoiding the problems.**

 >[!note] 分析与论证（Analysis & Arguments）
 >
->The primary reason for my view is **that AI brings amazing benefits that can improve many aspects of our daily lives.**
+>The primary reason for my view is **that AI can help us in many wonderful ways in our everyday lives.**
 >
->To be specific, **AI can help doctors diagnose diseases faster and more accurately, help students learn through personalized teaching programs, and make our work more efficient by handling routine tasks.** For instance, **AI translation tools like Google Translate have made it much easier for people from different countries to communicate, breaking down language barriers that existed for centuries.**
+>To be specific, **AI can help doctors find illnesses more quickly and correctly, help students learn better through programs that fit their needs, and make our work easier by doing boring tasks for us.** For instance, **AI translation apps like Google Translate have made it much easier for people who speak different languages to talk to each other, solving communication problems that existed for hundreds of years.**
 >
->Another significant factor that supports my position is **that AI also creates serious risks that we cannot ignore.**
+>Another significant factor that supports my position is **that AI also brings serious dangers that we must worry about.**
 >
->This can be seen in **how AI might replace many human jobs, leading to unemployment, and how it can be used to spread false information or invade people's privacy.** A clear example of this is **that deepfake technology can create fake videos of people saying things they never said, which could damage reputations or mislead the public during important events like elections.**
+>This can be seen in **how AI might take away many people's jobs, causing them to lose work, and how bad people can use it to spread lies or spy on others.** A clear example of this is **that some AI can make fake videos of people saying things they never really said, which could hurt their reputation or trick people during important times like elections.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend could lead to **a future where AI either becomes a great tool that helps humanity solve major problems like climate change and poverty, or creates a society with massive inequality and loss of human control over important decisions.**
->
->Of course, we should also acknowledge that **many of the risks I mentioned are not guaranteed to happen, and with proper planning and regulation, we might be able to enjoy AI's benefits while avoiding most of its dangers.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
->In conclusion, based on the analysis of **AI's incredible potential to improve our lives** and **its serious risks to employment and society**, I maintain my position that **AI development requires careful balance - we should embrace its benefits while being very careful about its risks.**
+>In conclusion, based on the analysis of **AI's amazing ability to make our lives better** and **its serious dangers to jobs and society**, I maintain my position that **we need to be smart about AI - we should use its good parts while being very careful about the bad parts.**
->
->Therefore, the path forward is not to simply accept or reject **AI technology**, but to **create strong rules and ethical guidelines for AI development, invest in retraining workers for new jobs, and ensure that AI serves humanity rather than replacing it.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 ### 个人经历与偏好描述类 (Personal Experience/Preference Description Questions)